gibbona1/learning_app/README.md

 TODOs:
 - [ ] remaining models
-    - [ ] item should naheve no next review date until lesson complete
+    - [ ] item should have no next review date until lesson complete
     - [ ] lesson [display audio, spectrogram, metadata](moves item from level 0 to 1 when done)
     - [ ] reviewSession (combines all reviews ready for review)
     - [ ] ungradedSession (select some items to review)